Jusq17/Tira-connect4/Documentation/test-document.md

 ## Testing performance

-The methods testDepth1(), testDepth3() and testDepth5(), test the performance of the minimax-algorithm with different depths.
+The methods testMinimaxDepth1()... testMinimaxDepth6(), test the performance of the minimax-algorithm with different depths.
 <br>
 These tests show that the game is playable on moderns processors and that the algorithm is working as intended.